kobsio/kobs/docs/plugins/klogs.md

 ## Configuration

-To use the klogs plugin the following configuration is needed in the satellites configuration file:
+The klogs plugin can be used within the `hub` or `cluster`.
+To use the klogs plugin the following configuration is needed:

 | Field | Type | Description | Required |
 | ----- | ---- | ----------- | -------- |